R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230314452-d2253253-16c3-403b-9010-7d6488cd618e.png)

-### 5-) Bu özellik ekleme işlemi sırasında yeniden başlatma gerekir ise bunun otomatik olarak gerçekleşmesi için Restart the destination server automatically if requred seçimini işaretleyebiliriz.
+### 5-) Bu özellik ekleme işlemi sırasında yeniden başlatma gerekir ise bunun otomatik olarak gerçekleşmesi için "Restart the destination server automatically if requred" seçimini işaretleyebiliriz.
 Ben gerekmesi durumunda bunu manuel olarak yapacağım için kurulum adımlarını başlatıp tamamlamak için Install butonuna tıklıyorum.
 ###     We can select "Restart the destination server automatically if required" option if a restart is needed during the feature addition process to be done automatically.
 However, if you prefer to do this manually, you can start and complete the installation steps by clicking on the "Install" button.

 ![image](https://user-images.githubusercontent.com/93924485/230314919-0976ac8d-6bde-42a3-987a-950abb21c33a.png)

-### 6-) Failover Cluster Manager konsolumuzu açabiliriz.
+### 6-) "Failover Cluster Manager" konsolumuzu açabiliriz.
-###     Sure, we can open the Failover Cluster Manager console.
+###     Sure, we can open the "Failover Cluster Manager console".

 ![image](https://user-images.githubusercontent.com/93924485/230316080-db9d30ac-6fa0-4102-a9a8-ce408927dfb3.png)